MartijnDwars/metaborg.github.io/dev/newplugin/index.md

 # Building

+Maven 3.3 is incompatible with the Spoofax Maven plugin, you should use Maven 3.2.5.
+On OSX with homebrew you can downgrade by uninstalling Maven 3.3 with 'brew uninstall maven' and installing Maven 3.2 with 'brew install homebrew/versions/maven32'.
+{: .notice .notice-warning}

 The build instructions are mostly unchanged.
 The only difference is that you should check out the `new-spoofax-plugin` branch of `spoofax-releng`.
 Please follow [Building Spoofax and StrategoXT](/dev/build/#building-spoofax-and-strategoxt) for build instructions.

 # Development